w3irDv/savemii/READMEs/Saves_README.md

 - ng_key_id
 - ng_signature

-per que si no init el 000000

 and a mac address.

 These keys differ from wii to wii.
 Can be found in the `otp.bin` file that aroma generates for the Wii U, or in the `keys.txt` file generated by `zyxxy` in a real Wii (the file in vWii will miss ng_key_id and ng_signature).

-If you plan to restore the `data.bin` file using the Wii Data Management of a particular Wii or vWii, you will need the `keys.txt` file generated from xyyyyz app running in the target Wii or vWii, or the `otp.bin` file of the Wii U hosting the vWii.

-If you plan to restore the `data.bin` file using some homebrew application (SaveMii or SaveGameManager GX) you can use the keys from any Wii to generate savedata in `data.bin` format.
+You can use the private keys from any Wii to generate savedata in `data.bin` format that can be read in any other Wii.

 ### Where SaveMii looks for keys